doofin/hott-examples/README.md

 # hott-examples
-examples in Homotopy type theory

-It contains the whole HoTT library code for convenient testing  (https://github.com/HoTT/HoTT-Agda)
+examples in Homotopy type theory (It contains the whole HoTT library code for convenience  (https://github.com/HoTT/HoTT-Agda))

+It contains :

-1. use univalence to port doubleN to doubleN' (two isomorphic function on Nat)
+Use univalence to transport functions , doubleN to doubleN' (providing two isomorphic functions on N and N')

+Use recursor of N to define function from N to Any type

-# how to
+# how to run

 install agda (via haskell cabal)